dgelessus/NAGUS/docs/uru/vault.rst

 * ``NodeType`` = 22
 * ``Int32_1`` = **FolderType:** The folder's general meaning/purpose.
   See :ref:`vault_folder_list_types` for details.
+  The open-sourced client code sometimes leaves this field unset.
 * ``String64_1`` = **FolderName:** Name of the folder.
   If present,
   it's often (but not always) a human-readable name that is displayed to the player,